Joseph A. Gallian, Morse Alumni Distinguished University Teaching Professor and Professor of Mathematics

 Co-PI of a grant to have the documentary film "Julia Robinson" syndicated on American Public Television.

-National Security Agency; two years from Minnesota Humanities Commission.
+National Security Agency; three years from Jane Street Capital; two years from Minnesota Humanities Commission.

 Section meetings; 32 named lectures (includes talks at MoMath, Princeton, Cornell, Brown, and Notre Dame) over 500 at colleges and universities (includes invited talks